flowxo/flowxo-sdk/README.md

 # Testing

-There are two types of testing that are supported by the SDK, unit tests (optional) and integration tests (mandatory).
-You can find details of how to write unit tests in our [Unit Testing Guide](TESTS.md).
+Integration tests are mandatory.
+Unit tests are not required as essentially each service is a wrapper around http calls to an external API.
+The coverage provided by the integration tests provides sufficent confidence that the service is working correctly.

 [Integration testing](http://en.wikipedia.org/wiki/Integration_testing) emulates how the Flow XO platform will use your service, using the live API.
 You complete the input data and the method's `input.js`, `output.js` and `run.js` scripts are run in order, passing the provided data through and displaying the results.
 You can also record a series of integration tests, and replay them in order.

 You'll need to record a series of integration tests to demonstrate that the service is operating correctly.
 These will be replayed and validated when you submit (or update) the service.
 For this reason, integration testing is mandatory.

 ## Setup

 Prior to running integration tests, you'll need to initialise the test environment: